dgedon/dgedon.github.io/_pages/about.md

 - training of neural networks and its implicit bias
 - transfer learning and unsupervised pre-training

-On the applied side, my research uses deep models for the evaluation of electrocardiogram recordings to
-a) help physicians with diagnosis and 2) explore the information within those recordings.
+On the applied side, my research uses deep models for the evaluation of electrocardiogram (ECG) recordings to (1) help physicians with diagnosis and (2) explore the information within those recordings.

 ---
 ## Background